thoughtbot/ios-on-rails/release/ios-on-rails.md

 	    self.navigationItem.leftBarButtonItem = button;
     }

-We want our add button to be on our navigation bar, so create an instance of `UIBarButtonItem`.
+We want our "Add" button to be on our navigation bar, so create an instance of `UIBarButtonItem`.
 The `target:action:` portion of the `UIBarButtonItem` initializer method sets the button up to call the `-addButtonPressed` method when the button is tapped.

-In order to see the `button` on the navigation bar, set it as the `leftBarButtonItem` on the view controller's `navigationItem`.
+To see the `button` on the navigation bar, set it as the `leftBarButtonItem` on the view controller's `navigationItem`.

 We need to implement the method `addButtonPressed`, so add the method below the viewDidLoad method and have it log a confirmation.